BrandonGuocamole/vectorshift-demo/README.md

-# Exa RAG Demo with OpenAI and Live Web Crawling
+# VectorShift<>Exa RAG Demo with OpenAI and Live Web Crawling

 This repository demonstrates how to build a powerful Retrieval Augmented Generation (RAG) system using Exa's search API with OpenAI and live web crawling capabilities.
 The demo showcases both a custom RAG implementation and Exa's integrated answer endpoint.